krb5/krb5/doc/admin/conf_ldap.rst

     container.

  5. Configure the LDAP server ACLs to enable the KDC and kadmin server DNs to read and write the Kerberos data.
+If **disable_last_success** and **disable_lockout** are both set to true in the :ref:`dbmodules` subsection for the realm, then the KDC DN only requires read access to the Kerberos data.

     Sample access control information::